 In Iowa there aren’t any state regulations in place that require a server or bartender to be licensed in order to sell alcohol.

-It is important to keep in mind some employers will require bartenders to complete such courses regardless of state or city laws.
+Some employers, however, will require bartenders to complete such certifications regardless of state or city laws.

 Minimum Age To Serve Alcoholic Beverages In Iowa: